BEWARE: DO NOT CONSENT TO ANY KIND OF SEARCH AT ANYTIME!

 C. Do not get into an argument with the police.
 Be professional and courteous and expect the same in return.
 The least you say the better.

 D. Keep your hands where the police can see them.
-Black people are shot and killed in situation many times for alleged hand movements when other races are not.
+Black people are shot and killed in a situation many times for alleged hand movements when other races are not.

 E. keep palms up: Black males must keep their pants belted and pulled up because many young black men are being shot by the police while they are trying to pull their pants up and the cops lied and claimed the young men were allegedly reaching for weapons.